 Read | Trouble in paradise: Jonathan Woodgate’s nightmare spell at Real Madrid

-Yet the centre-back was still only just getting started and racked up title after title over the following few seasons, first when José Mourinho brought some degree of success back to the Bernabéu and then when he played such a decisive role in Real Madrid’s three Champions League trophies in four seasons, including the unprecedented retaining of the title in June 2017.
+Yet the centre-back was still only just getting started and racked up title after title over the following few seasons, first when José Mourinho brought some degree of success back to the Bernabéu and then when he played such a decisive role in Real Madrid’s four Champions League trophies in five seasons, including the unprecedented third in a row of the title in May 2018.
 “It’s taken me 10 years, but here it is,” he said as he kissed his first Champions League medal in the dressing room in Lisbon, unaware that a feast was to follow the famine.

 “One of the first things that caught your attention about him was his character, his way of being, his way of interpreting football and his way of directing his teammates.”
 That’s what Pablo Blanco, the Sevilla youth academy director, told Michael Robinson that he remembers of Ramos, who he saw progress through his club’s youth ranks before the player went on to bigger and better things.